maxfischer2781/chainlet/README.md

 Chainlets are simple at their core, and quick to understand.
 If you want to know more, just read the fabulous manual:
 [![Documentation Status](https://readthedocs.org/projects/chainlet/badge/?version=latest)](http://chainlet.readthedocs.io/en/latest/?badge=latest)

+The module is hosted on [github](https://github.com/maxfischer2781/chainlet).
+If you have issues or want to propose changes, check out the [issue tracker](https://github.com/maxfischer2781/chainlet/issues).